mosparo/wordpress-plugin/readme.txt

 Because of a missing event in the Everest Forms plugin, the invisible mode of mosparo can only work in the normal submission mode, not in the AJAX submission mode.
 We're waiting for an additional event in the Everest Forms plugin, which makes the mosparo plugin compatible again.

 == Changelog ==

+= 1.16.0 =
+*Release Date: 21st February 2026*

+* [Change] Upgraded the Ninja Forms action to the new structure.
+* [Bugfix] Fixed the initialization for the Ninja Forms action.
+* [Bugfix] Fixed the handling of quotation marks in values for the Contact Form 7, Divi, Forminator, Gravity Forms, JetFormBuilder, and WSForm integrations.

 = 1.15.2 =
 *Release Date: 8th October 2025*